MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 With this change in hiring goals I suddenly had a problem.
 Most of my traditional measures for interviewing were no longer useful.

-* Coding skills were not applicable, most graduates have what I call an academic style to coding (lots of comments, immaturely structured solutions), in depth discussions around code construction and design are often beyond the scope of their current abilities.
+* Measuirng existing coding skills were not applicable, most graduates have what I call an academic style to coding (lots of comments, immaturely structured solutions), in depth discussions around code construction and design are often beyond the scope of their current abilities.
-* Technology competency is largely irrelevant, they don't have technology experience so you realize that you will be teaching them most if not all of the technology.
+* Level of technology competency is largely irrelevant.
+Because they are new in their career they don't have much technology experience.
+You realize very soon on that you will be teaching them most if not all of the technology.
 * Team software process experience is minimal.
 Most candidates have worked in one or two group projects.
-Often at best a candidate would have a very theoretical idea of scrum or some software methodology.
+Often at best a candidate will have a very theoretical idea of scrum or some software methodology.
 * A specific team fit interview doesn't apply.
 Graduates are not hired into a specific team, instead because they are entering a graduate programme they are expected to 3-6 months with a team before having to move to another team.

 So how do you know who to hire?
 How do you know if someone has the potential to become a great software developer in our company and is worth investing vs someone else?